Käthe Kollwitz: Later life and World War II

 In 1933, after the establishment of the National-Socialist regime, the Nazi Party authorities forced her to resign her place on the faculty of the Akademie der Künste following her support of the Dringender Appell.
 Her work was removed from museums.
 Although she was banned from exhibiting, one of her "mother and child" pieces was used by the Nazis for propaganda.

 "They give themselves with jubilation; they give themselves like a bright, pure flame ascending straight to heaven."

 In July 1936, she and her husband were visited by the Gestapo, who threatened her with arrest and deportation to a Nazi concentration camp; they resolved to commit suicide if such a prospect became inevitable.
 However, Kollwitz was by now a figure of international note, and no further action was taken.

 On her 70th birthday, she "received over 150 telegrams from leading personalities of the art world," as well as offers to house her in the United States, which she declined for fear of provoking reprisals against her family.

 She outlived her husband (who died from an illness in 1940) and her grandson Peter, who died in action in World War II two years later.

+In 1942, The Contemporary Art Society of Australia mounted its "Anti-Fascist Exhibition" displaying two lithographs and etchings by Kollwitz and including in the catalogue a print of her 1919 lithograph "The Mothers".
+The catalogue also paid tribute to her in a biography which stated, "Nazism paid her the compliment of banning her work and including it in its notorious exhibition of 'Degenerate Art', which in fact represented the greatest glories of German democratic art."

 She was evacuated from Berlin in 1943.
 Later that year, her house was bombed and many drawings, prints, and documents were lost.
 She moved first to Nordhausen, then to Moritzburg, a town near Dresden, where she lived her final months as a guest of Prince Ernst Heinrich of Saxony.
 Kollwitz died just 16 days before the end of the war.
+She was cremated and honoured with an Ehrengrab in Berlin's Friedrichsfelde Cemetery.